-- 4.3 The management of Investment assets and Operational assets (other than Leisure and Housing) sit within the Property function.
+- 4.2 The Corporate Asset Management Strategy is a high-level summary of the Council's overall approach to the strategic management of its land and building assets.
+It is linked to the vision and priorities of the Council to provide a policy direction for the effective and efficient use of the Council's assets for the benefit of its residents. - 4.3 The management of Investment assets and Operational assets (other than Leisure and Housing) sit within the Property function.
 For the investment asset portfolio, an assessment of the level of maintenance required for the properties has been made and this assessment will feature in both capital and revenue budgets, as it is important that the quality of the stock is maintained in order to sustain performance.
 The income generated by the Commercial Property Account supports other spending in the district and helps to keep the council tax low. - 4.4 The Authority continually seeks to identify assets that are surplus and to undertake disposals accordingly.
 This not only generates a capital receipt, but also reduces maintenance costs and liabilities.
 As a principle we will review and dispose of underutilised or poorly performing assets and ensure that the top performing assets are adequately maintained.
 Assets that fail to meet the required yield will be marketed for disposal, so that the capital receipt can be used to support the capital programme. - 4.5 Breckland Bridge Ltd undertakes development of the Council's land and property assets to improve housing, accelerate regeneration and generate an enhanced return on surplus cash.
 For each project, subject to agreement, the Council will provide a shareholder loan which will earn interest at market rates, supporting the Council's revenue budget.
 The Council may also provide a land purchase loan and an additional construction loan, subject to agreement. - 4.6 The table below provides the gross book values of the Council's Assets including those assets which are held primarily for financial return (non-Treasury investments).